Ashmitha-2006/sql-injection-authentication-labs/password_brute_force_via_change/README.md

 ---

-## Objective
+📌 Overview

-This lab's password change functionality makes it vulnerable to brute-force attacks.
-To solve the lab, use the list of candidate passwords to brute-force Carlos's account and access his "My account" page.
+This lab demonstrates a flaw in the password change functionality that allows an attacker to brute-force a user’s password by analyzing differences in server responses.

 | Credential | Value |
 |---|---|